 - We reserve the right to use photocopies or other reproductions in place of the originals.

 - The use of pens, highlighters, markers, or post-it notes is strictly prohibited in the reading room.
-The Special Collections Librarian will supply pencils and paper if needed.
+The archivist will supply pencils and paper if needed.

 - Researchers are required to consult digital editions, including national databases as available, unless it is determined that there is compelling reason to consult the originals.

-Occassionally, the Collection may close due to special events at the Klingenstein Library.
-The Special Collections Librarian will contact you if there is any change to your scheduled visit.
+Occasionally the Collection may close due to special events at the Klingenstein Library.
+The archivist will contact you if there is any change to your scheduled visit.

 If you wish to consult materials from the New-York Historical Society, please visit the Klingenstein Library’s website to review their policies prior to your visit.